Superhuman: Artificial intelligence

 Superhuman is one of the stages in classification of progress in artificial intelligence where an entity of artificial intelligence performs better than most humans do in a specific task.
 Examples of where computers have achieved superhuman performance include Backgammon, Bridge, Chess, Reversi, Scrabble, Go and Jeopardy!.

-Anarchist philosophy

-It is suggested that there is a relationship between the fall of a society and the perfection of mankind.
-Many economic, social and environmental factors, which all contribute to the sustainability of a society, are built upon the need for a solution to a problem.
-Superhumanism requires the ability to overcome these problems, either through physical, mental or emotional triumphs of purity and self-actualization.
-Through the elimination of these problems, many economies and social structures would be collapsed.
-Also, through advancement in areas such as Transhumanism, some believe that people humans will advance to a point of education and readiness that war will break out between one another, or tyrannies will reign, due to the high levels of advancements being achieved hence correlating with a need for power, eventually leading to an ultimate state of anarchy.

 Religious connotations

 As a major defining factor of the superhumanism philosophy, humans are expected to possess traits that are considered to be those of high moral grounds, dignity and intrinsic values.
 Many people who believe in superhumanism value the importance of independent responsibility in making the world a better, and more moral place.
 This often means being in, or establishing some sort of spirituality which allows one to follow guidelines and grounds of a moral structure, and achieve a certain level of clarity and purity in their self and their path to righteousness and betterment.
 Superhumanism is often referred to as a combination between religion and philosophy, which suggests that there should be a correlation between the actions of man, and the patterns of the earth, in which this unity established with God, nature and man can allow for super human feats to become possible.